 In certain instances, students may be permitted to use calculators, dictionaries, word processors, spell checkers, and/or grammar checkers for in-class and out-of-class work.

-DSS works with the Registrar to accommodate students and student paraprofessionals with mobility or vision related disabilities who need accessible classrooms and offices.
-Accessibility in classrooms and offices includes: room entrance accessibility; accessible equipment and furniture; speaker systems; close to board seating, etc.
+DSS works with the Registrar to accommodate students who need accessible classrooms and offices.
+Accessibility in classrooms and offices can include: room entrance accessibility; accessible equipment and furniture; speaker systems; and preferential seating.

-Accommodations for dining and exceptions to the dining policies and requirements due to a disability are considered on a case by case basis.
+Accommodations for dining and exceptions to the dining policies and requirements due to a disability are considered on a case-by-case basis.
 Students who have specific dietary needs are encouraged to contact the campus nutritionist who is able to work with the various dining facilities to tailor menus.
-See www.udel.edu/dining for more information.
+Visit UD Dining Services for more information.

-Students with disabilities who need housing accommodations (such as a single room, air-conditioning, modified bathroom facilities, strobe light fire alarms, etc) must first register with the DSS.
-Following accommodation determination, the student’s accommodation need is communicated to Residence Life and Housing office.
+Students with disabilities who need housing accommodations (such as a single room, air-conditioning, modified bathroom facilities, strobe light fire alarms, etc) must complete a Housing Accommodations Request Form (link is below).
+Following accommodation determination, the student’s accommodation need is communicated to the Residence Life & Housing office.
 Space is limited in University Housing facilities, so early requests for housing accommodations are strongly encouraged and must be submitted by posted deadlines prior to room selection each year.

 Scheduling and Registration

-DSS offers documented students the option of requesting alternative testing arrangements as a reasonable accommodation.
-These arrangements include reduced distraction testing environments, extended time on tests, tests in alternate locations, scribes, test readers/reading software, tests on computer, test enlargement, varied lighting, allowance of food or drink during testing, and other alternatives as appropriate.
-Professors have the option to provide test accommodations, however the DSS office maintains a Test Accommodation Center within its suite that can ensure that the student’s testing accommodations are provided.
+Reasonable test accommodations include reduced distraction testing environments, extended time on tests, tests in alternate locations, scribes, computer with assistive software, test enlargement, varied lighting, allowance of food or drink during testing, and other alternatives as appropriate.
+Professors have the option to provide test accommodations; however, the DSS office maintains a Test Accommodation Center within its suite that can ensure students’ testing accommodations are provided.